cimed-dsp/template_medical-records/DSP_EMR_instructions.md

 And uses the codebase developed and available here:
 [https://github.com/mp2893/doctorai](https://github.com/mp2893/doctorai)
+(PROCEDURE BELOW WILL COPY A VERSION OF THIS CODE)

 ## Tutorial

+Create AWS C9.
+Following commands should be run from prompt in C9.

 1. Access your AWS C9 (needs Anaconda)

+OR REPLACE WITH LOCAL INSTALL?
+DOES THIS REPO EXIST?
     ``` bash
     docker run -i -t --rm --name my_anaconda3 -v $(pwd):/home/ubuntu/projects/ \
         -w /home/ubuntu/projects/ continuumio/anaconda3 /bin/bash